ArchLars/archtutorial/README.md

   mkinitcpio-silence-missing-fw         Run mkinitcpio, detect modules that warn, create dummy firmware only for those modules not in use. mkinitcpio-silence-missing-fw --undo  Remove only the dummy firmware files previously created by this tool.
 Notes:
-  - No AUR packages.
-Future new warnings are unaffected.
   - A module that is currently loaded is skipped.
   - Undo is safe, it only deletes files containing the marker string.
 USAGE